learn-academy-2023-india/india-lecture-examples/postgresql-intro.md

 ```

 ## Setting a condition to see only the continent of Asia
-WHERE clause: allows a condition to be met to display specified instances
+WHERE clause: allows a condition to be met to display specified instances, filters the instances
 ```sql
 SELECT name, population, lifeexpectancy
 FROM country